 I have Medicare coverage

 Unfortunately, Medicare does not cover medicines for obesity, though they are beginning to offer free counseling sessions for it.
-Some select Medigap and Medicare Advantage plans for retirees; however, do cover medicines for obesity.
+Some select Medigap and Medicare Advantage plans for retirees, however, do cover medicines for obesity.
 If you have one of these plans, please check with its administrator.

 Obesity Care